 I mix my photography for clients - mainly gardens, interiors, buildings, products and makers' pieces, and people - with my personal projects.

-I'd describe my style as being geometric and graphic, with strong lines and forms and angles.
-I shoot in colour – usually muted, sometimes bold.
-I like to push images to the edges of the frame and abandon conventional compositions to test our sense of aesthetics.
+I'd describe my style as being graphic, with strong lines and forms and angles.
+I shoot in both colour and black & white, and nowadays I prefer to use film.

 I like film: it slows me down and makes me more considered.
 And I like to push images to the edges of the frame and abandon conventional compositions to test the sense of aesthetics.